Icons at Risk

 Kristin Stone, Pasadena Tour Company

 Kristin Stone is the owner and director of The Pasadena Tour Company.
 She specialises in California’s architecturally significant properties and the life stories of the architects who conceived them.
 After years of research and a degree from Syracuse University’s School of Visual and Performing Arts, Kristin shares her knowledge with architectural enthusiasts visiting or living in the Los Angeles area.
 An accomplished theatre producer and writer, she is a creative entertainment consultant working with companies such as The Walt Disney Company.
-She is coordinating the house tours for the Iconic Houses Conference in February 2016.
+She is coordinating the house tours for the Iconic Houses Conference in February 2016 and again in May 2018.

 Tell us about your own relationship with significant houses